moosemeat817/InventoryReassignments/README.md

 - You must reload your game for changes to take effect.

-- If you have ImporvedFlasks installed, these flask settings will override the automatic reassignment of flasks to Food and Tools.
+- If you have ImprovedFlasks installed, these flask settings will override the automatic reassignment of flasks to Food and Tools.

 ## Automatic Reassignments